-c3.
-Rather than consisting of an internal world of symbols separated from an external realm of referents, as imagined in the FSM construal, real-world computational processes are participatory: they involve complex paths of causal interaction between and among symbols and referents, both internal and external, cross-coupled in complex configurations.
+C3.
+Rather than consisting of an internal world of symbols separated from an external realm of referents, as imagined in the FSM construal, real-world computational processes are participatory, in the following sense: they involve complex paths of causal interaction between and among symbols and referents, both internal and external, cross-coupled in complex configurations.

-5b Effective Computability
+5.2 Effective Computability

-Although different in detail, the arguments against the other primary construals are similar in style.
-In each case, I have tried to develop a staged series of counterexamples, not simply to show the construal false, but to serve as strong enough intuition pumps on which to base a positive alternative.
+Although different in detail, the arguments against the other major construals have a certain similarity in style.
+In each case, the strategy in the main investigation has been to develop a staged series of counterexamples, not simply to show that the construal is false, but to serve as strong enough intuition pumps on which to base a positive alternative.
 In other words, the point is not critique, but deconstruction en route to reconstruction.
 Space permits a few words about just one other construal: effective computability-the idea that underwrites recursion theory, complexity theory, and, as I have said, the official (mathematical) "Theory of Computation."

-Note, for starters-as mentioned earlier-that whereas

-the first, FSM construal is predominant in artificial intelligence, cognitive science, and philosophy of mind, it is the second, effective computability (EC) construal, in contrast, that underlies most theoretical and practical computer science.
+Note, for starters-as mentioned earlier-that whereas the first, FSM construal is predominant in artificial intelligence, cognitive science, and philosophy of mind, it is the second, effective computability (EC) construal, in contrast, that underlies most theoretical and practical computer science.

 Fundamentally, it is widely agreed, the theory of effective computability focuses on "what can be done by a mechanism."
 But two conceptual problems have clouded its proper appreciation.
 First, in spite of its subject matter, it is almost always characterized abstractly, as if it were a branch of mathematics.
 Second, it is imagined to be a theory defined over (for example) the numbers.
-Specifically, the marks on the tape of the paradigmatic Turing machine are viewed as representations or encodings-representations, in general, or at least in the first instance, of numbers, functions, or other Turing machines.
+Specifically, the marks on the tape of the paradigmatic Turing machine are viewed as representations or encodings representations, in general, or at least in the first instance, of numbers, functions, or other Turing machines.

 In almost exact contrast to the received view, I argue two things.
 First, I claim that the theory of effective computability is fundamentally a theory about the physical nature of patches of the world.
-In underlying character, I believe, it is no more "mathematical" than anything else in physics-even if we use mathematical structures to model that physical real- A25.5 ity.
+In underlying character, I believe, it is no more "mathematical" than anything else in physics-even if we use mathematical structures to model that physical reality.
 Second-and this is sure to be contentious-I argue that recursion theory is fundamentally a theory of marks.
 More specifically, rather than taking the marks on the tape to be representations of numbers, as has universally been assumed in the theoretical tradition, I defend the following claim:

-- c4.
+C4.
 The representation relation for Turing machines, alleged to run from marks to numbers, in fact runs the other way, from numbers to marks.
 The truth is 180° off what we have all been led to believe.

-All sorts of evidence are cited in defense of this non-standard claim.
+In the detailed analysis various kinds of evidence are cited in defense of this nonstandard claim.
 For example:

-1. Unless one understands it this way, one can solve the halting problem;
+1. Unless one understands it this way, one can solve the halting problem;29 as Girard's linear logic, and (iii) the close association between theoretical computer science and constructive mathematics.